 James is a partner in the family team.
 He specialises in the financial and other consequences of relationship formation or breakdown.

-His principle role is to help people separate sensibly.
-He is well known for having a commercial, constructive and resolution focused approach combined with the ability to pursue litigation through the Courts with tenacity where necessary.
+His principal role is to help people separate sensibly.
+He is well known for having a commercial, constructive and resolution focused approach combined with the ability to pursue litigation through the courts with tenacity where necessary.

 James is considered an expert in complex financial cases, including those involving businesses and trust/tax structures.
 He has considerable knowledge of pre-nuptial agreements (having sat on the Advisory Group to the Law Commission).

 James is a fellow of the International Academy of Family Lawyers.
 As such, many matters in which James is instructed involve an international dimension.
 James has lectured nationally and internationally including for the European Family Justice Observatory, the British Institute of International and Comparative Law and the International Association of Collaborative Practitioners.

 In contrast with many family lawyers, James’ practice is not limited to representing married couples or those in a personal relationship and as such he also acts for other family members, business partners or individuals who own property together or face family related legal issues.